 TSS supports a range of methods of payment for the payment of customs duties, import VAT and/or excise duty on Full Frontier Declarations.
 Security deposits are also supported with certain methods of payment.
-For a full list of methods of payments for Full Frontier Declarations and types of security deposits available, refer to guidance in the Payments on NICTA.
+For a full list of methods of payments for Full Frontier Declarations and types of security deposits available, refer to guidance in the Payments: Step-by-step guide using TSS on NICTA.